AMWA-TV/info-006/docs/How To practical examples.md

 - Verify NCMD registers and exposes it's NMOS IS-12 Control endpoint in the NMOS RDS
 - Install a Chrome WebSocket extension
 - Verify the NCMD can be reached via the WebSocket Control endpoint listed in the RDS
-- Locate one of the control classes provided by the NCMD
+- Explore the device model by getting the members of blocks
-- Verify the ability to read, and write a property of the control class instance
+- Verify the ability to read, and write a property of the NCMD
-- Add a subscription in order to receive notifications for any changes experienced by the properties of the control class instance
+- Add a subscription in order to receive notifications for any changes experienced by properties of the NCMD
 - Modify the value of a property and verify notification are received

-### Addition of a Vendor Specific Control Class
+### Non-standard control classes

-This section will make modifications to the basic system and show how to add in a new control class to the mock node.
-The new control class will extend one of the NMOS Control Framework classes to add functionality.
-You will learn how to extend a standard control class in a manner that gives all of the functionality of the framework while providing additional control features to clients.
+This section will explain how the NCMD has created a non-standard control class to expose vendor specific functionality in the form of a `GainControl` class.

 ## Installing the Mock NMOS Control Device